 Different types of cucumbers to choose from

-Although any cucumbers can be used for cucumber tomato salad, I prefer Persian, English, or Kirby cucumbers because they contain fewer seeds and are less watery.
+Although many people use different cucumbers for cucumber tomato salad, I prefer Persian, English, or Kirby because they contain fewer seeds and are less watery.

 You will often find this variety wrapped in plastic at supermarkets, but you can find unwrapped ones at farmers' markets.
 Despite their alias, these cucumbers do not require a hot-house or plastic wrap to grow.